saibaba/monad_monoid/README.md

 The red and green paths differ between T<sub>o</sub><sup>2</sup> c and T<sub>o</sub><sup>2</sup> d.

-Naturality (blue path) allows us to prove that this is a commutating square.
+Naturality (blue path) allows us to prove that this is a commuting square.

 But, our equations above use T<sub>m</sub> mu<sub>d</sub> for the bottom leg where as naturality uses mu<sub>T<sub>o</sub> d</sub>.